FBA vs FBM: 6 Factors To Consider Before Choosing Between Fulfillment by Amazon(FBA) and Fulfillment by Merchant(FBM)?

 - Significant Disadvantages

-- Factors to Consider Before Choosing The Fulfillment Model
+- Factors to Consider Before Choosing The Fulfillment Model in 2022

 - Differences Between FBA and FBM- Tabular Comparison